Access is everything on the Lower Yellowstone River

 “They want to kayak and canoe,” Maas said.
 “They want to camp.
 They want to learn more about indigenous communities.”

-Unfortunately, the COVID-19 pandemic reportedly has prompted many furloughed and laid-off Montanas to seek refuge in the outdoors.
+The COVID-19 pandemic reportedly has prompted many unfortunate furloughed and laid-off Montanas to seek refuge in the outdoors.

 “Our state parks are very full during the Covid crisis,” Maas said.